 Ginkgo’s health benefits are thought to come from its high antioxidant and anti-inflammatory properties.
 It may also increase blood flow and play a role in how neurotransmitters in the brain operate.

 Some studies support the effectiveness of ginkgo.
 Other research is mixed or inconclusive.
-In 2008, results of the were released.
-The study sought to find out if ginkgo would reduce the occurrence of all types of dementia, including Alzheimer’s disease.
-It also looked at ginkgo’s impact on:
+In 2008, results of the

 - overall cognitive decline